Introducing Multidimensional Dirac-Hestenes Equation: Conclusion

 \section{Conclusion}

-It is convenient to consider $n$-dimensional Dirac spinors which are used in supersymmetry theory, in a real geometric algebra.
-For example, the three-dimensional Dirac equation is used to explore properties of graphene.
-Taking into account the matrix representation of the complexified geometric algebra $\mathbb{C}\otimes\cl_{1,n}$, it becomes clear that the cases $n=2d-1$ and $n=2d$ differ.
+Multidimensional Dirac spinors are used in supersymmetry theory, for instance, in supersymmetric Yang–Mills theory or M-theory.
+Actually, it is convenient to consider the spinors in a real geometric algebra.
+However, taking into account the matrix representation of the complexified geometric algebra $\mathbb{C}\otimes\cl_{1,n}$, it becomes clear that the cases $n=2d-1$ and $n=2d$ differ.
 Also, in the even case, a Dirac spinor can be represented as a semi-spinor or a double spinor.
 In this paper, we have considered all cases.

 One of the key advantages of considering multidimensional Dirac--Hestenes is that its solutions belong to a real subalgebra of $\cl_{1,n}$.
 We have constructed the auxiliary algebra $Q'$ using $e^0$, $e^2$, and the generators with odd indices.
 However, the algebra $Q'$ also contains the generator $e^{n}$ in the case of a double spinor.